Hugoverissimo21/finphrasebank-sentiment/README.md

     - Some model
     - lalla
     - IDEA: maybe use different backbones and then with the best apply the model 2 and 3 idk
-    - MISSING: save results (plots and metrics), and note the each run has differente results
+    - MISSING: save results (plots and metrics), and note the each run has differente results;; exprimentar varios "backbones"/arquiteturas

 2. Data Augmentation Model